Volunteer Leadership and Senior Staff Disclosure Policy and Guidelines

-The American Association for Thoracic Surgery believes that the interests of the specialty and its practitioners are best-served when the volunteer leadership (to wit: Officers; Councilors; Committee Chairs and Members; and senior staff (collectively, the “AATS Leaders”) disclose the existence and nature of any relationships which might influence, or appear to influence, their actions.
+The American Association for Thoracic Surgery believes that the interests of the specialty and its practitioners are best-served when the volunteer leadership (Officers; Directors; Committee Chairs and Members; and senior staff (collectively, the “AATS Leaders”) disclose the existence and nature of any relationships which might influence, or appear to influence, their actions.
 Therefore, it is the policy of the Association to require disclosure from all AATS Leaders as to their financial or other relationships1 that may pose conflicts of interest2.

 Further, it is the policy of the Association that each AATS Leader will refrain from voting on or influencing any matter that involves the relationship giving rise to the AATS Leader’s disclosure, provided that the Chair may call for a closed ballot on any such matter.
-The Council may waive this requirement in special circumstances (e.g., if implementation of this requirement would render the AATS body unable to act effectively).
+The Board of Directors (Board) may waive this requirement in special circumstances (e.g., if implementation of this requirement would render the AATS body unable to act effectively).

 In order to effectuate the foregoing policy, the Association hereby adopts the following guidelines:

-Completed Disclosure Forms will be maintained in the files at AATS headquarters, and will be deemed confidential.
-They will be shared only with the Association’s Council, appropriate Committee chairs, legal counsel and others as necessary and appropriate.
+II.
+Completed Disclosure Forms will be maintained in the files at AATS headquarters and will be deemed confidential.
+They will be shared only with the Association’s Board, appropriate Committee chairs, legal counsel and others as necessary and appropriate.

-At the beginning of every AATS Council, Committee and Task Force meeting, the statement attached hereto as Exhibit B will be read.
+III.
+At the beginning of every AATS Board, Committee and Task Force meeting, the statement attached hereto as Exhibit B will be read.

-Violations of the foregoing will be reported to the Association’s Ethics Committee, and may be grounds for disciplinary action under the Association’s By-Laws.
+VI.
+Violations of the foregoing will be reported to the Association’s Ethics Committee and may be grounds for disciplinary action under the Association’s By-Laws.

-The AATS Council will implement and enforce the foregoing policy.
+VII.
+The AATS Board will implement and enforce the foregoing policy.

 2 Including any relationship between the individual AATS Leader (or known relationships of his or her immediate family, department and partners) and any healthcare-related business or other entity whose products or services are likely to be discussed by (or, as in the case of competing products or services, are likely to be affected in the marketplace directly by) the body(ies) on which the individual serves as a AATS leader.